-Since we first opened the Veterans Welcome Home and Resource Center, we have seen, first hand, the problems our Veterans face in their everyday lives, most of which could be resolved by a short term, one time, level of assistance.
-Unfortunately, there were larger issues that would require a more detailed, long term effort to be resolved.
-We saw a need for living arrangements for Vets unable to afford their own place to live, homeless Vets, and those recently discharged from the military that have no permanent home to return to.
-To address this problem we initiated the Veterans Reintegration Project.
+Since we first opened the Veterans Welcome Home and Resource Center in 2009 we have seen, first hand, the problems our veterans face in their everyday lives, most of which could be resolved by a short term, one time, level of assistance.
+Some of these issues require a more detailed, long term effort for resolution.
+We have found that some veterans are in need of living arrangements and have been unable to find a place of their own, and others are homeless.
+We set out on a mission to correct this issue, and established the Veterans Reintegration Project.

 How does it work?

 The building itself is shared by both the Veterans Welcome Home and Resource Center offices and The Hutton House living area.
-The Hutton House section consists of four bedrooms, two and a half bathrooms, a common living area, a complete kitchen, and a laundry room.
-The living room contains a common use TV, computer, and printer that are shared by all in residence.
-The Center provides residences with food, cooking and eating utensils, cleaning and laundry supplies, and personal products as needed.
-Each bedroom is equipped to accommodate two Veterans (if necessary), allowing for up to seven veterans at a maximum capacity, and a TV set for individual program preferences.
+The Hutton House section consists of four bedrooms, two and one half bathrooms, a common living area, a complete kitchen, and a laundry room.
+The living room contains a common use television, computer, and printer that are shared by all residents.
+The Center provides residences with food, cooking and dining utensils, cleaning and laundry supplies, and personal products as needed.

 We need your help!

 Many veterans have already achieved success through this program and have gotten their lives back on track.
 We need to keep this program in operation as long as there are veterans in need.
 Although most of the veterans who utilize our services live in Horry and Brunswick counties, we will assist any veteran who walks in the door no matter where they are from.
 Monetary donations are greatly appreciated since all of our funding comes from the community, and everyone who works at the Center is a volunteer.
 Thank You.